Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

 Transport and Installation

-If desired, we can transport or install the bronze sculpture, both domestically and internationally.
-An accompanying plinth can also be provided.
+If desired, the bronze sculpture can be transported or installed by us, both domestically and internationally.
+An accompanying pedestal can also be provided.

 FAQ — Frequently Asked Questions